 Scott Purcell: The first step is to know that you have to do it through a funding portal, which is either a broker-dealer that's operating a funding portal or this new class of SEC-registered, FINRA-member entity called the 'funding portal'.
-With your own offering, you can use a broker-dealer to help you raise funds, such as Primary Capital.
+With your own offering, you can use a broker-dealer to help you raise funds.

 You can also do it yourself or do both.
 You could raise some money yourself through your existing investors or through your website.
-You can have a broker like Primary Capital help sell it.
+You can have a broker that can help you sell it.
 Our broker-dealer, FundAmerica Securities, doesn't sell; we only help clear transactions.

-You can do a lot of things yourself, but with a Title III, within certain rules, you can advertise the offering anywhere you want, but the execution of it actually has to go through a funding portal or a broker-dealer.
+You can do a lot of things yourself, but with a Title III, within certain rules, you can advertise the offering anywhere you want, but the execution of it actually has to go through a funding portal or an EB5 broker-dealer.
 There's no option on that.